ecrosse01/neoantigen_ML/README.md

 4. **Run the notebooks in order:**

     - Open and run `notebooks/Multimodal_integration_processing_steps.ipynb` to process the input data.
-    - Then run `notebooks/Modular_pipeline.ipynb` to engineer features, train models, and rank predicted binders.
+    - Then run `notebooks/Modular_pipeline.ipynb` to engineer features, train XGBoost model, and rank predicted binders.
+    - Then run `Isolation_forest.ipynb` to train Isolation forest model.

 After completing these steps, you will generate binding predictions, SHAP model explanations, and ranked binder candidate lists.